DaycareCalc

 State Child Care Credits

 About 25 states layer their own credit on top of the federal one.
-Minnesota, New Mexico, and Oregon have the most generous programs — refundable credits that put cash back even if you owe nothing.
-California and New York use income-based percentages.
-Check your state's department of revenue for current rules; thresholds change year to year.
+Minnesota, New Mexico, and Oregon have the most generous programs.
+Some state credits are fully refundable — meaning you get the money back even if you owe no state income tax.

 3